-YPs will partner with you to ensure your child is safe and building healthy screen-based media habits.
-You and your child must sign an agreement to use screen-based media (such as computers, tablets, or gaming devices) while participating in CYP.
-If you have any questions or concerns regarding your child's screen-based media use, please talk with a CYP Professional.
+YPs want to partner with you to ensure your youth is safe and building healthy screen-based media habits.
+You and your youth must sign an agreement to use screen-based media (such as computers, tablets, or gaming devices) while participating in CYP.
+If you have any questions or concerns regarding your youth's screen-based media use, please talk with a CYP Professional.